Trump tweets about plan for BLM mural in front of his Tower

 But that has not in fact been a common chant at protests in New York or elsewhere since the death of George Floyd one month ago in Minneapolis.

-City Hall officials announced Wednesday that the rallying cry would be painted in bold letters on the street in front of the president’s midtown skyscraper.
+City Hall officials announced Wednesday that the “Black Lives Matter” rallying cry would be painted in bold letters on the street in front of the president’s midtown skyscraper.

 “The president is a disgrace to the values we cherish in New York City,” de Blasio spokesperson Julia Arredondo said.
 “He can’t run or deny the reality we are facing, and any time he wants to set foot in the place he claims is his hometown, he should be reminded Black Lives Matter.”

 De Blasio announced earlier this month that the city would paint “Black Lives Matter” on streets at locations around the city.
+The first such block-long message was put on a street in Brooklyn.
 The announcement follows the move by officials in Washington, D.C., to paint the slogan in enormous yellow letters on the street leading to the White House.

 Arredondo said work will start in the coming week on the mural in front of Trump Tower, which was not on the city’s original list of locations.